-The Director City Delivery has responsibility for infrastructure service delivery.
-The Executive Manager Operations is responsible to the Director of Engineering for delivering the service levels adopted by Council for the associated budget.
-The Executive Manager Infrastructure is responsible to the Director of Engineering to provide asset management planning services to the organisation.
+The Director City Services has responsibility for infrastructure service delivery.
+The Executive Manager Operations is responsible to the Director City Services for delivering the service levels adopted by council for the associated budget.
+The Executive Manager Infrastructure is responsible to the Director City Services to provide asset management planning services to the organisation.
 The Executive Manager Financial Services is responsible to the Director of City Governance to provide finance and budgetary services to the organisation.
 The details of Asset Management Roles and Responsibilities are as below: